Q: How can I pay for my order?

 Q: What can I ship directly into Canada?

 A: Nothing, not anymore.
 The Canadian Food Inspection Agency can be a real problem.
 We do not ship directly into Canada anymore as a result.
 Canadians can have their orders shipped to a US border town for pick up.
+This has always worked well and nobody has reported any issues.
 Any GST or any duties / fees incurred when they cross the border is the responsibility of the buyer.

 Q: Can you ship internationally?